Best Shops in Cambridge

 My favourite indies

 Their members include cafes, restaurants, shops, galleries, culture and leisure, and professional and business services and anything to do with homes and gardens.
-Pop over to their website for the full listing if you are looking for a trusted independent business.
+Pop over to their website for the complete listing if you are looking for a trusted independent business.

 Check out my favourite indies

 Wondering where I like to shop?
-I prefer to hop on my Dutch bike, stopping off at my favourite shops and the market.
+I prefer to hop on my Dutch bike, stopping at my favourite shops and the market.
 Cambridge is incredibly bike-friendly, and most of the time, you can park your bike in front of the shop.
 Don’t have a bike?
 Cambridge city centre is relatively compact.
-It takes you approximately 20 minutes to walk from Kings parade to Mill Road.
+It takes approximately 20 minutes to walk from Kings parade to Mill Road.
 There are ample parking garages if you come from further afield.